swyxio/ai-notes/INFRA.md

 	- the 175B parameters model on 300B tokens (60% 2016 - 2019 C4 + 22% WebText2 + 16% Books + 3% Wikipedia).
 Where:
 	- **https://lifearchitect.ai/chinchilla/ extremely good explanation**
 ![https://s10251.pcdn.co/wp-content/uploads/2022/06/2022-adt-chinchilla-dataset-sizes-table.png](https://s10251.pcdn.co/wp-content/uploads/2022/06/2022-adt-chinchilla-dataset-sizes-table.png)
+	- the most pessimistic estimate of how much like the most capable organization could get is the 500 billion tokens.
+A more optimistic estimate is like 10 trillion tokens is how many tokens the most capable organization could get, like mostly English tokens. https://theinsideview.ai/ethan#limits-of-scaling-data

 ## Infrastructure